oapicf/pinterest-sdk/clients/go/generated/docs/AudienceInsightsResponse.md

 `func (o *AudienceInsightsResponse) UnsetDate()`

 UnsetDate ensures that no value is present for Date, not even an explicit nil
+### GetDemographics

+`func (o *AudienceInsightsResponse) GetDemographics() AudienceDemographics`

+GetDemographics returns the Demographics field if non-nil, zero value otherwise.

+### GetDemographicsOk

+`func (o *AudienceInsightsResponse) GetDemographicsOk() (*AudienceDemographics, bool)`

+GetDemographicsOk returns a tuple with the Demographics field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDemographics

+`func (o *AudienceInsightsResponse) SetDemographics(v AudienceDemographics)`

+SetDemographics sets Demographics field to given value.

+### HasDemographics

+`func (o *AudienceInsightsResponse) HasDemographics() bool`

+HasDemographics returns a boolean if a field has been set.

 ### GetSize

 `func (o *AudienceInsightsResponse) GetSize() int32`